 optionalA filter on groups accesses.
 Multiple groups can be used.

 Success.
-Returns the list of rooms and the next page URL.
+Returns the list of rooms, the next page cursor, and the next page URL.

 This endpoint creates a new room. id